Chapter 18.38

 A. Elevated on a permanent foundation in accordance with TMC 18.38.260; and

 B. Securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement.
-Methods of anchoring may include, but are not to be limited to, use of over-the-top or frame ties to ground anchors.
+Methods of anchoring may include, but are not to be limited to, use of over-the-top or frame ties to ground anchors, and shall be installed using methods and practices that minimize flood damage.
 This requirement is in addition to other applicable anchoring requirements for resisting wind forces.

 18.38.290 Recreational vehicles.